 Growing up in this part of the world, I had the best playground.
-There are plenty of grainy photos of me poking around under stones to find insects or making a mess in the mud.
+There are plenty of grainy photos of me in the woods poking around under stones to find insects or making a mess in the mud.
 Sunday afternoon hikes up the Glen River or in Tollymore and summer excursions into the Mournes.
 I think my trekking life may have peaked at the age of three when I managed to climb to the top of Slieve Donard with my family.
 The youngest of four I was always playing catch up with siblings who could do more simply by virtue of being on the planet for longer.

 I’m not sure when exactly the shift happened but by the time I was a teenager, studies were my preoccupation and I swapped the outdoors for my desk.
 The same determination and sheer bloody-mindedness that had propelled me as a three-year old up Slieve Donard kept me focused and pushed me in my studies and my career.
 I ended up with a great great CV.
 But I was spending upwards of 60 hours a week in the office under artificial light.
 I could go for entire days without any meaningful time outdoors.
 I developed what can only be described as a ‘fug’ that wouldn’t lift until holidays up mountains and by the beach gave some temporary relief.
 I should have remembered what the kid version of me enjoyed so much.

 READ: A Tale of Two Strangers